 It’s also not high on the carb department.
 This means that this vegan protein may work even if you’re on a carb-restricted plan.
 The blend of vitamins and minerals is quite impressive, too.

-CONS 3 - Garden of Life Meal Replacement Shake
+4 - Garden of Life Meal Replacement Vanilla Powder

 Garden of Life products have become quite popular with plant-based athletes, and if you’re looking for vegan meal replacements to cover breakfast or a morning snack, then this could be a good choice.

-Many athletes who have digestive issues with dairy products are favoring this blend of plant protein, as it could be suitable for delivering all the essential amino acids, whether you’re vegan or not.
+Many athletes who have digestive issues with dairy products are favoring this blend of vegan protein, as it could be suitable for delivering all the essential amino acids, whether you’re vegan or not.

 So it’s not just suitable for vegan athletes, but also a healthy choice for a more balanced dietary approach.

-We know that a lot of our readers and clients go through regular cycles of Keto, and this is one of meal replacement shakes that claims to be specifically designed to support ketosis.
+We know that a lot of our readers and clients go through regular cycles of keto diet, and this is one of dairy-free meal replacement shakes that claims to be specifically designed to support ketosis.

 With just 2 grams of carbohydrates per serving, it is one of the lowest carb options we could find.